Candida Martinelli's Italophile Site

 Put the yolks and sugar together in a pan.
 Mix this with an electric mixer over a very low heat (or in a double-boiler) constantly as you add the Marsala wine.
 Cook it for at least 5 minutes, mixing all the time.
 Then slowly add the milk and cook, stirring with a wooden spoon, for 5 minutes.
 Remove from heat and add the juice of the lemon, and the Vanilla extract.

 You can drink it right away, or store it in the refrigerator, pretty much for as long as you'd like, but don't exaggerate.
 Trust me, once your family tastes it, it won't last long.
 Just like the commercial Vov, it's great in coffee, over ice cream, in cakes and icings, and even the new way in cocktails.
+You can also add grain alcohol to raise the alcohol content, if you wish.

 Zabaione

 This is the best recipe I have for Zabaione.
 It works every time.
 Zabaione is supposed to be the food you give the newlywed man so he has energy to get through the wedding night.
 It does give an energy pick-me-up due to the sugar and eggs in it, and men love it more than women, so he'll love whomever makes it for him (beware).
-And if you're a man, you may decide you want to live on this, but I would suggest a more varied diet.
+And if you're a man, you may decide you want to live on this only, but I would suggest a more varied diet.

 6 eggs yolks